 I was over prepared for my flight to Barcelona via Dubai.
 All my documents were neatly filed in a digital & a print folder: passport, visa, vaccination report, invitation letter, cover letter, RT PCR report, the works.

 At the time of collecting boarding pass, the crew staff noticed my immaculate preparation and the fact that all my documents are in order…and got suspicious.
-Because who prepares all their documents in advanced while flying international?!
+Because who prepares all their documents in advance while flying international?!
 I should have forgotten one or two docs at home.

 The lady at the Check-in counter & the shift supervisor looked at my tickets, passport & visa and asked the million dollar question, “When are you flying back?”

 Of course I brought their attention to the return ticket which was scheduled for 7 days later, on a visa that was valid for 90 days.

 “But ma’am this return ticket is not booked by Emirates.
 It’s Air France.!”

 “So?”, I asked because it’s started to get ridiculous

 At which point, they all sort of ganged up on me and told me that I can’t board the aircraft.
 Because the return is booked via Air France.
 Unless it’s booked via Emirates, they can’t confirm my ticket’s validity, and until then I can’t board the aircraft.